wesselvdrest/designofmas/readme.md

 What things you need to install the software and how to install them

 ```
-- The latest version of Java:  https://www.java.com/en/download/
+- (Download the latest version of Java)[https://www.java.com/en/download/]
-- A program like Eclipse that runs Java files: https://www.eclipse.org/downloads/
+- A program like that runs Java files, (like Eclipse) [https://www.eclipse.org/downloads/]

 ```